-As of December 31, 2017, we had a net deferred tax asset of \$477 million.
-We had a consolidated gross deferred tax asset of \$499 million related to NOL carryforwards.
-In the United States, we have \$2.3 billion of federal NOLs as of December 31, 2017, which, if unused, will expire beginning in 2021.
-Foreign tax credit carryforwards amounted to \$603 million as of December 31, 2017, which, if unused, will begin to expire in 2022.
-The amount of NOLs set to expire in 2021 is \$35 million.
-The amount of foreign tax credit carryforwards set to expire in 2022 is \$105 million.
-As of December 31, 2017, we had a \$363 million valuation allowance related to state deferred tax assets, foreign net operating losses and a specific federal separate tax return net operating loss deferred tax asset.
+As of December 31, 2018, we had a net deferred tax asset of \$712 million.
+We had a consolidated gross deferred tax asset of \$298 million related to NOL carryforwards.
+In the United States, we had \$1.3 billion of federal NOLs as of December 31, 2018, which, if unused, will expire beginning in 2028.
+Foreign tax credit carryforwards amounted to \$265 million as of December 31, 2018, which, if unused, will begin to expire in 2024.
+As of December 31, 2018, we had a \$334 million valuation allowance related to state deferred tax assets and foreign net operating losses.

 In 2017, we released \$258 million of our valuation of allowance that was recorded in 2016 related to judgments regarding the future realization of certain foreign tax credits.
-In light of our latest financial projections, which include the impact of changes in U.S. tax legislation under the TCJA and improvements in business performance, mostly in our U.S. mortgage insurance business and lower operating earnings volatility in our U.S. life insurance business, we believe that it is more likely than not that the benefits of these foreign tax credits will be realized (see "-Regulation-Changes in tax law").
+In light of our 2017 financial projections, which included the impact of changes in U.S. tax legislation under the TCJA and improvements in business performance, mostly in our U.S. mortgage insurance business, as well as lower operating earnings volatility in our U.S. life insurance business, we believed that it is more likely than not that the benefits of these foreign tax credits will be realized (see "Regulation-Changes in tax law").
 The financial projections did not include any benefits or aspects of the proposed transaction with China Oceanwide nor did they assume any charges associated with tax attribute limitations that would occur with a change in ownership.